vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 | 3  | Tony      | A15    | 123-6789     |
 | 4  | Tina      | B3     | 123-7890     |

-When someone new starts in the department, they are added to the `individuals` table; when someone gets a new contract, this is added to the `contracts` table (obviously a record is also created there when some is added to the `individuals` table...).
+When someone new starts in the department, they are added to the `individuals` table; when someone gets a new contract, this is added to the `contracts` table (obviously a record is also created there when some is added to the `individuals` table because they'll get their first contract at that moment...).
 Never is a record removed from either of these tables.

-At the same time, we created an SQL view that computes the `current_individuals`, i.e. those individuals that have a current contract.
+At the same time, we created an SQL view that computes the current individuals, i.e. those individuals that have a current contract.
 It looks something like this:
 {% highlight sql %}
 CREATE VIEW v_current_individuals AS
 SELECT * FROM individuals i, contracts c